The Aston Martin DB4GT

 The Aston Martin DB4GT is 544 pages of exquisite design, comprising 850 photos and illustrations, and measuring 340x290mm.
 In true Palawan tradition, this is the finest tribute to one of the very best British cars ever made and should be a treasured volume on the bookshelf of any aficionado of sporting cars.

 Stephen Archer is a writer, business and economic analyst and management consultant.
 He is well versed in the world of Aston Martin and writes about Aston Martins for Vantage magazine.
 Stephen authored Palawan’s Zagato book in 1998.

 Richard A. Candee has a career in business to business marketing and sales.
 He has been a member of the Aston Martin Owners Club since 1973 and served as competition director for AMOC EAST (USA and Canada), Area Representative, Membership Director, and Quarterly editor for North America.
 He now serves as vice-chairman and historian.
 He has published scores of articles on Aston Martin, and has spoken in Toronto, Boston and San Francisco on the creation of the DB4 and GT.

 About the artists

-PAUL SMITH is a British artist who has a passion for the classic car and classic motor sport, produces large paintings of scenes from famous races.
+Paul Smith is a British artist who has a passion for the classic car and classic motor sport, producing large paintings of scenes from famous races.
 The end papers for the book were specially commissioned and feature two of his works.
 Signed, limited edition prints of the paintings are also included in the portfolio to accompany the leather-bound Chassis Edition of The Aston Martin DB4GT.